-Section VIII.
-Trademarks, Brand Names, and Intellectual Property Rights
+b.
+Trademarks, Brand Names, and Intellectual Property Rights (IPR)

 Rules on the protection of trademarks in the EU are set in EU Directive 2015/2436.
 Commission Implementing Regulation 2018/626 sets out detailed rules on application procedures.
 Trademarks can be registered at the national, regional, or EU level.
-In Romania, the office responsible for applications is the OSIM office, which provides guidelines on how to request registration of trademarks.
+In Romania, the office responsible for applications is the OSIM office, which provides the national guidelines on how to request registration of trademarks and the fees for registration requests.